jdiki001/GettingandCleaningData/README.md

 Good luck!

 # How to Use
-By running script run_analysis.R in RStudio, 1) the traing and test sets are merged together 2) the mean and standard deviation are extracted 3) descriptive activity names are provided 4) descriptive variable names are provided and 5) a tidy data set (TidySet2) containing the average of each variable for each activty and subject is created.
+By running script run_analysis.R in RStudio:
+1) the training and test sets are merged together
+2) the mean and standard deviation are extracted
+3) descriptive activity names are provided
+4) descriptive variable names are provided
+5) a tidy data set (TidySet2.txt) containing the average of each variable for each activty and subject is created